KBismark/KBismark/README.md

 - 👋 Hi, I’m **Bismark Yamoah** but I love to be called **K Bis**.
-- 👀 I really love to solve problems especially, mathematical problems and that is probably the reason why I'm studying computer science in the university.
-- 💞️ I’m looking to collaborate on projects that will make me a better programmer.
-- 📫 You can reach me by calling my personal phone number: +233594391706 or reach me by email: <bismarkkwabenayamoah@gmail.com>

 <!---
 KBismark/KBismark is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.